FRRouting/frr/doc/user/ldpd.rst

 ========================

-.. clicmd:: [no] debug mpls ldp KIND
+.. clicmd:: debug mpls ldp KIND

    Enable or disable debugging messages of a given kind. ``KIND`` can be one of: